-Leading men of the Swiss Reformation (Zwingli, Bullinger, Calvin, and Beza) and the theological and sociological influences of Calvinism.
+Leading men and movements of the Swiss Reformation, with particular emphasis on John Calvin and the theological and sociological legacy of Calvinism.
 Offered alternate years.
 Identical to HIST 576.

 RELH 578 The English Reformation (3-4)

 Main historical forces and religious movements of the English Reformation until the Westminster Assembly.
 Offered alternate years.
 Identical to HIST 578.